The 18 Best Luggage Brands For Your Long-Overdue Trip

 Samsonite began 100 years ago as a trunk maker, and today makes low-to-mid-price bags that are long on durability and value.
 The softside bags with spinner wheels include a wet pack for when your little one just has to take that last swim in the pool before you make your way to the airport.
 And in a clever design innovation, the smallest spinner bag has a rear strap that lets you stack it on top of the largest spinner bag, so that you aren’t going mad at the airport chasing multiple bags in case you are also chasing multiple children.
 Parents will appreciate the USB port for charging devices, because you won’t always be near an airport charging center.

 The luxury luggage brand, Tumi, deserves its rep with sleek styling, thoughtful design and a sturdiness that makes it the suitcase you’d grab if you needed to look chic while racing through an airport at the end of the world.
-While both hard-sided and fabric cases are in the lineup, take the nylon carry-on as an example of how well these are made.
-Not one but two entrance points let you have access to the main storage compartment, and there’s a garment sleeve, complete with hanger bracket, that will keep a suit nearly wrinkle free.
-Interior pockets have security zippers so that you don’t have the entire contents spilling out when you’re just poking around to make sure you remembered your jewelry case.
-And there’s a built-in USB port to charge your devices (although at these prices, we wish the battery was included rather than being sold separately).
+Both hard-sided and fabric cases are in the lineup; we especially hold the lightweight aluminum case in esteem.
+It's got the patented impact-resistant X-brace telescoping handle that won't get stuck as you hurriedly fold it up, a removable garment sleeve to keep your clothes from wrinkling, compression straps and interior pockets with security zippers so that you don’t have the entire contents spilling out when you’re just poking around to make sure you remembered your jewelry case.
 To top it all off the Tumi tracer program means that your lost luggage can be traced back to you, a sense of security that’s priceless.

 This Parisian company is a historic leather camera bag maker that introduced its first hard-sided case 50 years ago, and still specializes in hard cases today.
 A scratch-resistant twill finish and lightweight, durable polycarbonate shell makes this a durable and stylish option in the mid-price luggage range.
 Minimalist inner design is utilitarian but simple, which means lightweight—elastic tie-down straps and a mesh divider.
 And for the vacation collectors among us, Delsey's cases expand up to two inches for your trip home.